-- Fulfilment of the obligation to file returns for and pay for taxes charged and borne. - Fulfilment of the obligation to file returns for and pay taxes collected and paid for the account of third parties. - Fulfilment of tax reporting obligations.
+- ${\odot}\text{Fulfilment}$ of the obligation to file returns for and pay for taxes charged and borne. - ${\odot}$ Fulfilment of the obligation to file returns for and pay taxes collected and paid for the account of third parties. - oFulfilment of tax reporting obligations.

 On 29 September 2015 the Board of Directors approved the Red Eléctrica Group's Tax Risk Control and Management Policy and its integration into the Integrated Risk Management Policy.
 The tax risk management and control systems are described in Section 6.3 of this Report.

 As part of the development of good practices that reduce tax risks, the following actions have been taken:

-- Approval of the tax policies applied in the annual corporate income tax return for 2017.
-This was done before the annual tax filing, at the Audit Committee meeting held on 20 June 2018. - Information on the Annual Report on Tax Transparency for fiscal year 2017.
-This action was taken at the Audit Committee meeting of June 2018. - Approval of the tax policies applied in the first semester of 2018.
-This action was taken at the Audit Committee meeting of 27 July 2018. - Approval of the 2017 Country by Country Information Statement.
-This action was taken at the Audit Committee meeting of 12 December. - Approval of the tax policies applied in the closing of accounts for financial year 2018.
+\checkmark Approval of the tax policies applied in the annual corporate income tax return for 2017.
+This was done before the annual tax filing, at the Audit Committee meeting held on 20 June 2018.

+\checkmark Information on the Annual Report on Tax Transparency for fiscal year 2017.
+This action was taken at the Audit Committee meeting of June 2018.

+\checkmark Approval of the tax policies applied in the first semester of 2018.
+This action was taken at the Audit Committee meeting of 27 July 2018.

+\checkmark Approval of the 2017 Country by Country Information Statement.
+This action was taken at the Audit Committee meeting of 12 December.

+✓ Approval of the tax policies applied in the closing of accounts for financial year 2018.
 This was done in the Audit Committee meeting of 22 January 2019, before the financial statements for 2018 were authorised for issue.

-02 COMMITMENT TO DIALOGUE WITH AND PARTICIPATION OF SHAREHOLDERS AND OTHER STAKEHOLDERS

-03 THE BOARD OF DIRECTORS AS THE BODY RESPONSIBL FOR CONTROL AND SUPERVISION
+The Red Eléctrica Group has an enterprise-wide Risk Management System that includes the main tax risks for the Group and the mechanisms for their mitigation, control and management.